 You can apply for a German visa at the official Visa Centre, the German Consulate, and the German Embassy.
 Apply for the Visa at least two weeks before you visit Germany.
 Before you plan your Germany itinerary, it is crucial to check these small yet significant details.

 See Related: What is a Passport/Travel Document Number?

 2. Find Flights to Germany

 A perfect trip is when you stick to your intended budget.
 A flight ticket is one of the biggest travel expenses.
-However, when you book your ticket in advance, it does not cost you an arm and a leg.
+However, booking your ticket in advance does not cost you an arm and a leg.